firebase/firebase-js-sdk/docs-devsite/auth.md

 ## enrollPasskey()

-Links the user account with the given phone number.
+Enrolls a passkey for the user account.

 <b>Signature:</b>